 These are built for real life: a bag of sturdy tortilla chips, a fast skillet of sausage (or beans), soft-scrambled eggs, and a two-stage cheese melt so you get gooey coverage without turning everything into a sad, steamy pile.
-The first time I made them, I set the tray down and my partner was staring at me like I just did some type of sorcery.
+The first time I made them, I set the tray down and my partner looked at me like I had done some form of sorcery.
 I hadn’t.
-I just used the oven and moved past thinking about it.
+I used the oven and for some reason moved away.

 Contents

-- What it is: A sheet-pan pile of tortilla chips loaded with breakfast sausage, eggs, cheese, and bright toppings like pico, avocado, and hot sauce.
+- Loaded Breakfast Nachos, distilled: A sheet-pan pile of tortilla chips loaded with breakfast sausage, eggs, cheese, and bright toppings like pico, avocado, and hot sauce.

 - Why it works: Two-layer chip strategy plus a quick pre-bake keeps chips crisp; eggs are added at the end so they stay tender.